The Employment Law Review: Malaysia

 - by mutual agreement.

 There is no notification requirement for termination of employment in Malaysia.
-However, for termination by reason of retrenchment or under a voluntary separation scheme, the employer will need to file the requisite PK Forms I to IV at least 30 days before the date of cessation of employment.48 Thereafter, the employer will also need to file PK Forms V and VI.
+However, for termination by reason of retrenchment or under a voluntary separation scheme, the employer will need to file the requisite PK Forms I to IV at least 30 days before the date of cessation of employment.50 Thereafter, the employer will also need to file PK Forms V and VI.
 There is no duty to notify the trade union of any termination of employment unless it is expressly provided for in the collective agreement.

 For termination by reason of misconduct, no notice is required as an employee may be summarily dismissed.
-However, it is generally accepted practice that this step of summary dismissal is only taken after having conducted an inquiry for the employee to be given a chance to defend himself or herself.
+However, it is generally accepted practice that this step of summary dismissal is taken only after having conducted an inquiry for the employee to be given a chance to defend himself or herself.
 The requirement for due inquiry is even more important in terms of EA employees by reason of Section 14(1) of the EA.

 If the ground for termination is redundancy or poor performance, the employer should comply with the notice requirement provided for in the contract.
 The notice may be waived by either party, or the employer may decide to pay salary in lieu of notice.

 Retrenchment is a term to describe instances where a business entity terminates the services of employees who it considers as surplus and redundant to its business requirement.
-It is the right and privilege of an employer to reorganise his or her business in any manner he or she sees fit, so long as the procedure is bona fide and does not have any collateral purpose.49
+It is the right and privilege of an employer to reorganise his or her business in any manner he or she sees fit, so long as the procedure is bona fide and does not have any collateral purpose.51

 There is no legal difference between multiple redundancies, collective dismissal or reduction in force.
 However, practically, if there are multiple redundancies, or there is a collective dismissal or reduction in force, it would be more difficult for an employee to contend that he or she was negatively affected as the retrenchment is affecting a number of employees within the organisation, not just one employee.

-A company should try to comply with the Code of Conduct for Industrial Harmony (the Code), which is relevant in a redundancy situations.51 Although the Code does not have the force of law, the industrial courts frequently use it as a reference guide when deciding whether or not an employee has been properly retrenched using fair procedures.
-The Code sets out the steps that should be taken by an employer in circumstances where redundancy is likely to occur, such as to limit recruitment, to restrict overtime work, to restrict work on the weekly day of rest, to restrict the number of shifts or days worked per week, to restrict the number of hours of work and to retrain or transfer employees to other departments or types of work.52
+A company should try to comply with the Code of Conduct for Industrial Harmony (the Code), which is relevant in redundancy situations.53 Although the Code does not have the force of law, the industrial courts frequently use it as a reference guide when deciding whether an employee has been properly retrenched using fair procedures.
+The Code sets out the steps that should be taken by an employer in circumstances where redundancy is likely to occur, such as to limit recruitment, to restrict overtime work, to restrict work on the weekly day of rest, to restrict the number of shifts or days worked per week, to restrict the number of hours of work and to retrain or transfer employees to other departments or types of work.54

 A company is required to give sufficient notice of termination to its employees as provided for in the employment contract.
-For employees governed by the EA, however, an employer is obliged to give a minimum notice of termination (as set forth in the EA)53 to employees before the date of retrenchment.
+For employees governed by the EA, however, an employer is obliged to give a minimum notice of termination (as set forth in the EA)55 to employees before the date of retrenchment.
 Either party may waive the right to the requisite notice.
 If notice is not given, however, the employer would be liable to pay employees an indemnity for the lack of notice equivalent to the notice period.

-For unionised employees, an employeer must consider the terms of the collective agreement and determine whether there are clauses dealing with retrenchment or termination benefits.
+For unionised employees, an employer must consider the terms of the collective agreement and determine whether there are clauses dealing with retrenchment or termination benefits.
 If so, the employer should pay in accordance with the terms of the collective agreement.

-The employer should also consider the terms of the contract of employment and the employment handbook and determine whether retrenchment or termination benefits are provided under the contract or handbook.
+The employer should also consider the terms of the contract of employment and the employment handbook and determine whether retrenchment or termination benefits are provided for in the contract or handbook.
 If so, the employer should pay in accordance with the terms of the contract or the handbook if the terms are more favourable than the statutory termination benefits.